manuelstofer/bibimbap/README.md

 part of the global state.

 - Cursors are used to navigate through the tree.
-- They are immutable, every operation returns a new cursor.
+- They are also immutable, every operation returns a new cursor.

 Unlike in Baobap cursors don't emit update events.
-The idea is to re-render the application and work with new cursors instead.
+The idea is to re-render everything with the next version of the state.

 # Example